Syrph/BCB_2022/_sources/markdowns/practical_1/practical_1.md

 A polygon is another way that R stores spatial data.
 It records the coordinates of each corner, which it can use to calculate the full shape.
-Polygons also all have a coordinate reference system (such as longitude and latitude) which is how R knows where the shapes belong in the world.
+Polygons also have a coordinate reference system (such as longitude and latitude) which is how R knows where the shapes belong in the world.
 Unlike rasters, polygons only have an outline of an area, so they don’t have cells with values.